JEE Main Result

 Conclusion

-Once the results are out, students can focus on JEE Main Session 2 preparation and list down target colleges.
+Now that the results are out, students can focus on JEE Main Session 2 preparation and list down target colleges.
 As a result of the JEE Main exam, Session 1 decides whether to plan to attempt JEE Main Session 2 or prepare for JEE Main exam Session 2.
 The expected cutoff for 235+ Marks is for the 99.5+ percentile, where a good score is considered around the 99th and 99+ percentile.

 FAQs